Doctor of Liberal Studies

 For more information on this exciting new program, please contact College of Professional & Liberal Studies at 901.678.2716 or email@example.com.

-Because each DLS student follows a unique course of study, students work with academic advisors to develop a curriculum proposal that satisfies both the interdisciplinary intent of the DLS program and the Graduate School's requirements for graduation.
+Because each DLS student follows a unique course of study (see examples), students work with academic advisors to develop a curriculum proposal that satisfies both the interdisciplinary intent of the DLS program and the Graduate School's requirements for graduation.
 Students may choose to create a campus or online course of study.

 Every DLS student is required to complete and submit a Coordinated Study grid before being admitted to the program.
 The Coordinated Study grid is a planning document that students use to identify the classes that will constitute their degree.
 Students may combine courses from any two or more disciplines with guidance and approval from an academic advisor.
 Please contact your advisor for any questions about the Coordinated Study grid.

 Students will complete twenty-one (21) hours of College of Professional & Liberal Studies core requirements, and thirty-three (33) hours for the Coordinated Study.
-No more than 18 credit hours may come from any single department.
+No more than 18 credit hours may come from any single department, and a maximum of 12 credits of Experiential Learning Credit can be applied to the degree.
+All courses must be at the Graduate level and at least 27 hours must be at the 7000-level or above.
 Each student completes a Coordinated Study grid before starting the program by selecting from two or more disciplines.
 That grid serves as a working agreement between the student and the College of Professional & Liberal Studies.
 The Coordinated Study grid must also identify at least three alternative courses that could be taken in the event that any of the student's primary course selections are not offered during the term of the student's enrollment.

 At the time of admission to the DLS program, the students advisor approves the course of study as reflected on the Coordinated Study Grid that accompanies the application essay.
 Students then enroll each semester in available courses from the approved plan in a sequence of study.
 Within two weeks after the start of the final semester, students will submit a final program proposal that reiterates the student's academic goals (if necessary, reflecting any changes that have developed since admission) and identifies the Coordinated Study courses actually completed.
 Major deviations from the original approved plan require department pre-approval and will be addressed at the time of registration each semester.